ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 ## Description

-This project aims to rigorously back-test a trading strategy, focusing on evaluating the informational value of technical trading signals, particularly candlestick patterns.
-Utilizing Python, an automated pipeline will systematically scan the market, collecting publicly available data for analysis.
-Advanced functionalities of the Pandas library will be employed for detailed statistical characterizations and efficient data storage.
+This project aims to rigorously back-test a trading strategy, focusing on evaluating the informational value of candlestick patterns.
+Utilising `Python`, a pipeline of functions will systematically scan and evaluate the components of the S&P 500 stock market index for patterns upon which one can base a trading decision.

+Advanced functionalities of the `Pandas` library will be employed to load, manipulate and store detailed statistical data, particularly `method chains`, `multi-indexed data frames` and `user-defined functions` acting on rows and columns of data frames.

 The project's core involves assessing the predictive capabilities of these trading signals using nuanced binary classification performance metrics, thereby determining their practical applicability.
 Additionally, a logistic regression model will be deployed to explore the intersection of finance and machine learning.
 This phase aims to ascertain whether machine learning algorithms can outperform traditional methods in predicting market movements based on identified signals.

-This multifaceted project integrates financial analysis, data science, and machine learning, promising valuable insights with both academic and practical implications.
-Its methodologically sound approach, coupled with detailed documentation and learning annotations, is designed to make it an exemplary contribution to the ReCoDE initiative, showcasing the transformative potential of research computing and data science in diverse disciplines.
+This multifaceted project integrates financial analysis, data science, and machine learning, promising insights with both academic and practical implications.
+Its methodologically sound approach, coupled with detailed documentation and learning annotations, is designed to make it an exemplary contribution to the ReCoDE initiative, showcasing the transformative potential of research computing and data science in interdisciplinary research.

 <!-- What should the students going through your exemplar learn -->